It took me a while, but I finally found it. Yes, I found someone who dared to criticize the WP Rocket plugin sharply. What a nerve!

 Last but not least, WP Rocket is used to make promotional offers several times a year.

-In general, WP Rocket offers to renew your license 30% cheaper compared to the original price, within 30 days before the expiration date.
+In general, WP Rocket offers to renew your license 50% cheaper compared to the original price, within 30 days before the expiration date (30% for customers who bought it after February 2019).
 This is what is specified in their FAQ.

-Before you go to the checkout, I assume you want to make sure you're getting the right merchandise that meets your needs.
+Before you proceed to checkout, I assume you want to make sure you’re getting the right merchandise that meets your needs.

 Can the alternatives to WP Rocket suit you?

-Some of them are industry behemoths.
+Some of them are giants in the industry.
 WP Super Cache has more than 2 million active installations, W3 Total Cache more than 1 million.

 In addition, they are free!
 This can make a difference if you don’t have a budget to spend on it.
 And that can be perfectly understandable.